Plan a Perfect Weekend in Mollymook

 Where is Mollymook?

 Mollymook is in the Shoalhaven Region on the NSW South Coast, about 3 hours south of Sydney and a similar distance from Canberra.
-It sits on the southern side of Jervis Bay, surrounded by white sand beaches and lush green dairy country.
+It sits on the southern side of Jervis Bay, about 20 minutes south of Huskinson.
+The town is surrounded by white sand beaches and lush green dairy country.
 Perfect surroundings for a weekend of relaxation.

 Our Shoalhaven Attractions Map

-Why a weekend in Mollymook is a great escape
+Why a weekend in Mollymook is a Fabulous escape

 We have been visiting the Shoalhaven region for many years, usually staying near Booderee National Park, the small town of Berry or at Seven Mile Beach in Gerroa.
 This time, Mollymook was our base.
 Each of these spots offers a unique type of holiday.